zhang3r/python_review/README.md

 ### Divide and Conquer

+### Backtracking

 ### Dynamic Programming
 Dynamic Programming saves previously computed answers so that the algorithm no longer have to recompute it again.

+DP solutions have a polynomial complextiy.

+Constructing a DP solution
+1. find a state for which an optimal solution is found and with the help of which we can find the optimal solution for the next state.

 ####Top-Down